xavieresp1/WellnessNavigator1/README.md

 ## Running the Application
 After completing the installation and configuration, you can run the application directly from Visual Studio by pressing `F5` or clicking on the `Run` button.

+## Database Setup
+The Migrations folder of the project should handle most of the database setup.
+All you need to do is replace the connection string in the appsettings.json folder with the connection string provided by the SQL Server Management Studio after you've initialized a database server.
+Once you've connected the database server with the project, navigate to the package manager console and run the command "Update-Database", provided by the Entity-Framework Core package library.
+This should create the Database tables necessary for the project.